kevin01523/WSA-MagiskDelta/docs/README.md

   `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalState\diagnostics\logcat`

-- How can I update Magisk to a newer version?
+- How can I update Magisk Delta to a newer version?

   Do the same as updating WSA.